carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Key characteristics of an underfit model include:

-- Low Validation Accuracy: This indicates that the model is not learning from the data effectively.
+- Low Validation Accuracy: This indicates the model is not learning from the data effectively.
-- Large Training Loss: The training loss (error) is high, indicating that the model's predictions are far from the true labels in the training set.
+- Large Training Loss: The training loss (error) is high, indicating the model's predictions are far from the true labels in the training set.
 - Increasing validation loss.

 How to address underfitting: